Summary:

 Anita Moorjani: Yeah.

 Rick Archer: Beautiful, thank you.
 Sometimes when a friend’s loved one dies, I’ll encourage them to read a few NDE books.
-Because for me reading those books, I’ve been reading them since the 90s.
-Even though I haven’t really had too many people close to me die, but somehow it just thins the veil, you know, between the side and the other side, when I read those books, I just get a more heightened feeling of the reality and the presence of those other dimensions.
+Because for me reading those books, I’ve been reading them since the 90s, even though I haven’t really had too many people close to me die, somehow it just thins the veil between this side and the other side.
+When I read those books, I just get a more heightened feeling of the reality and the presence of those other dimensions.
 And it kind of enables me to take the circumstances of this life a little bit less seriously, not irresponsibly, but just sort of to see through the density of it and realize that these other dimensions are very much here.
 And we’re just not open to them.

 Anita Moorjani: Yes, 100%.
 I agree with you.
 Exactly.
-And that’s a good and that’s good advice to tell somebody who’s grieving is read about NDEs.
+And that’s good advice to tell somebody who’s grieving, read about NDEs.

-Rick Archer: Yeah, we have a categorical index on BatGap.
-And there is an NDE category of some people want to listen to some of those discussions.
+Rick Archer: Yeah.
+We have a categorical index on BatGap, and there is an NDE category if people want to listen to some of those discussions.
 Okay, so I have about half an hour left or so.
 And I actually have about three pages worth of notes left that we haven’t covered.
-But I want to make sure that we cover everything that ‘You’ want to cover.
-So rather than me digging out something from the notes right now, is there sort of anything that comes to mind that you feel we haven’t talked about yet?
+But I want to make sure that we cover everything that you want to cover.
+So rather than me digging out something from the notes right now, is there anything that comes to mind that you feel we haven’t talked about yet?
 That we should?

-Anita Moorjani: Gosh, no, we’ve been I’ve been enjoying everything that we’ve been covering so far.
+Anita Moorjani: Gosh, no, I’ve been enjoying everything that we’ve been covering so far.
 I would be happy for you to just ask me any of the questions.
-Any Absolutely.
-Any of the questions in your notes?
-Let me think what else?
-Yeah.
+Absolutely any of the questions in your notes.
+Let me think what else.

 Rick Archer: Yeah, they’re not all questions.
 A lot of it is just notes from your book.
 But let’s see here.
 What have I got?
-Well, here’s a little quote that I kind of liked.
+Well, here’s a little quote that I liked.
 I think this was in your book, I just wrote it down.
-‘The bigger challenge isn’t in having a spiritually transcendent experience.
-But in integrating that experience into our earthly life once we once we return.’
+‘The bigger challenge isn’t in having a spiritually transcendent experience, but in integrating that experience into our earthly life once we return.’

 Rick Archer: Yeah.
 A couple of quotes from Jesus comes down to mind.
-One is, ‘Cast you not your pearls before your pearls before swine unless they turn again and rend you,’ you know?
-But then on the other hand, he said, ‘Don’t hide your light under a bushel.’
-So you have to let it shine, but you might be you want to be selective as to where you shine it.
+One is, “Cast you not your pearls before swine unless they turn again and rend you,”.
+But then on the other hand, he said, “Don’t hide your light under a bushel.”
+So you have to let it shine, but you might want to be selective as to where you shine it.

 Anita Moorjani: Yes, yes, exactly.
-And that’s the Yeah.
 And that’s the trick as we navigate this world is.
 Yeah, it’s important.
 And this is why I say it’s really important, it’s so important for you to connect with your higher self.
-Because if you don’t have that strong connection, it’s very, very easy for you to then fall into believing the naysayers and the debunkers, who say, ‘Oh, this is all woo woo,’ or ‘this is unrealistic.’
+Because if you don’t have that strong connection, it’s very, very easy for you to then fall into believing the naysayers and the debunkers, who say, “Oh, this is all woo woo,” or “this is unrealistic.”
 It’s very easy to fall into that.
-And to allow people to take away that gift of whatever it is, whether it’s the gift of awakening, or Enlightenment, or the miracle of a healing, it’s very easy to have people actually make you believe that, that it was your imagination, it didn’t really happen or whatever, you know.
-Yeah.
-So
+And to allow people to take away that gift of whatever it is, whether it’s the gift of awakening, or enlightenment, or the miracle of a healing, it’s very easy to have people actually make you believe that it was your imagination, it didn’t really happen or whatever.

-Rick Archer: Yeah, I think one thing that motivates naysayers and also proselytizers, religious fundamentalists who want to change people to their way of thinking is that they have an inner doubt, and you challenge it by your existence, you know, by your experience.
-And so, you know, if they could just bust your bubble, then they would somehow not feel threatened.
+Rick Archer: Yeah, I think one thing that motivates naysayers and also proselytizers, religious fundamentalists who want to change people to their way of thinking, is that they have an inner doubt, and you challenge it by your experience.
+And so, if they could just bust your bubble, then they would somehow not feel threatened.
 They’re there.
 And it happens a lot in the whole scientific world.
 There’s these guys like Rupert Sheldrake and, and others who are trying to show that consciousness is fundamental, and the material world arises from it, rather than consciousness, just being a product of the brain.
-And they get a lot of blowback, you know, from materialists who feel that, you know, this is a material universe, sort of meaningless and random, and all that, and we’re just kind of biological robots.
-And, you know, because I think those people must, on some level deeply into it, that Rupert and these other people are right.
-But it would totally turn their world upside down to accept it, everything they’ve spent their life doing in many cases, would be invalidated or undermined, upset.
-So you know.
+And they get a lot of blowback from materialists who feel that this is a material universe, sort of meaningless and random, and all that, and we’re just kind of biological robots.
+And I think those people must know, on some level, that Rupert and these other people are right.
+But it would totally turn their world upside down to accept it.
+Everything they’ve spent their life doing, in many cases, would be invalidated or undermined, upset.

-Anita Moorjani: Yeah, you’re 100% right.
+Anita Moorjani: Exactly.
+Yeah, you’re 100% right.
 I’m totally with you.
-And, and a lot of people who, even who actually bring a broader form of science into this conversation, get debunked exactly, as you said, like Rupert Sheldrake, because the materialist view of science is very, very narrow.
+And a lot of people who actually bring a broader form of science into this conversation get debunked, exactly as you said, like Rupert Sheldrake, because the materialist view of science is very, very narrow.
 I deal with it on two levels.
-One is on this level of conscious when, when speaking about consciousness, dealing with the materialists view of science, and when I’m speaking about illness, and when I speak about how I know, I never make a blanket statement, but I know that for me, I am 100% sure that the illness for me was caused purely because of the fact that I was absorbing other people’s energies and how I didn’t value myself and all that.
-And I know it healed because I suddenly realized, oh, wow, I am loved I am and so I know what it was for me.
-But so then, when I speak about that, I deal with the, the narrow medical science view of that’s also a very narrow view of science when you when, when you’re talking about medical science, and so I am all for science.
-But I think that the true science is actually much broader than what’s being presented to us by the medical pharmaceutical, basically, industry and the same with the materialists.
+One is on this level of consciousness, when speaking about consciousness, dealing with the materialists view of science, and when I’m speaking about illness, and when I speak about how I know, I never make a blanket statement, but I know that for me, I am 100% sure that the illness for me was caused purely because of the fact that I was absorbing other people’s energies and how I didn’t value myself and all that.
+And I know I healed because I suddenly realized, “oh, wow, I am loved” and so I know what it was for me.
+But then, when I speak about that, I deal with the narrow medical science view, that’s also a very narrow view of science when you when you’re talking about medical science, and so I am all for science.
+But I think that the true science is actually much broader than what’s being presented to us by the medical pharmaceutical, industry and the same with the materialists.

-Rick Archer: Yeah, you know, as a, as most people are aware, there’s been a big debate about health care in the United States for a long time.
-And people like Bernie Sanders have been saying, you know, we should have universal health care, and other people say, well, we can’t afford it, and so on.
+Rick Archer: Yeah, as most people are aware, there’s been a big debate about health care in the United States for a long time.
+And people like Bernie Sanders have been saying we should have universal health care, and other people say, well, we can’t afford it, and so on.
 And in a way I agree with both because I don’t think we can afford it, unless people are somehow taught to be more healthy.
-You know, people just go on doing what they’re doing, and then we pay for it once they get sick.
-That’s unaffordable.
-You know, there needs to be kind of a two-pronged approach where, you know, people.
+People just go on doing what they’re doing, and then we pay for it once they get sick.
+That’s unaffordable. there needs to be kind of a two-pronged approach where people….

 Anita Moorjani: Yes.